hiryleu0/PyQt2048/README.md

 It is simple 2048 created by me to practise python and PyQt5 library.

 ## Game
-Use W, S, A, D keys to play!
+Use W, S, A, D keys to play.
+Using menu you can start new game, exit or change required value to win!

 ## Requirements
 * PyQt5